edgedb/edgedb/docs/stdlib/array.rst

     :index: array

-    Represents an ordered list of values of the same type.
+    An ordered list of values of the same type.

     Array indexing will always start at zero.